StuartCox3107/street-art-at-home/README.md

 ### Open issues

 - Styling of the Django admin page.
-I have not been able to correct this and the Django admin page is very basic in looks.
-The functionality is 100% present however and I took the decision to leave as is.
+The Django in-built styling of the admin page comes from the ststic files.
+As the static files are not automatically uploading to AWS the admin page is unstyled.
+Still 100% functional so this has not been corrected.

 ### [:arrow_up:Top of page](#top)
 ---